jammerware/pythief-dj/README.md

 ## Note

-Pythief DJ automatically tries to download the highest-quality audio stream available, but most videos encode audio at a maximumn of 128kbps.
+Pythief DJ automatically tries to download the highest-quality audio stream available, but most videos encode audio at a maximum of 128kbps.
 This is obviously far short of the 320kbps minimum that we shoot for as DJs, but it's sufficient for trying a song out at home.
 Want better quality? **Buy the song** on a service like iTunes, Amazon Music, Beatport, etc.

 ## Advanced tricks for turbocharged music borrowing

 As a general note, you can type `pythief-dj` without any arguments to see options you can supply to Pythief DJ that change its behavior.
 It looks like this right now:

 ```
-Usage:  [OPTIONS] [VIDEOS]...
+Usage: pythief-dj [OPTIONS] [VIDEOS]...

 Download audio for the videos specified in VIDEOS, in --txt, or both.

 Options:
+  -d, --dry-run / --do-it-live  If enabled, dry run treats your input as
+                                search terms rather than specific videos and
+                                opens a browser tab for each term on YouTube.
+                                It doesn't download anything.
+  -k, --keep-raw BOOLEAN        Keep the raw MP4 files downloaded from YouTube
+                                that this tool converts to MP3 for use (false
+                                by default).
+  -f, --format TEXT             The format into which you wish to convert the
+                                audio data from the video (mp3 by default).
+  -o, --out-dir DIRECTORY       The directory into which you want to save the
+                                files downloaded
   -t, --txt PATH                Path to a text file containing the videos to
                                 download.
 One per line.
-  -o, --out-dir DIRECTORY  The directory into which you want to save the files
-                           downloaded
-  -f, --format TEXT        The format into which you wish to convert the audio
-                           data from the video (mp3 by default).
-  -k, --keep-raw BOOLEAN   Keep the raw MP4 files downloaded from YouTube that
-                           this tool converts to MP3 for use (false by
-                           default).
   --help                        Show this message and exit.
 ```

 Also...